Possession of a Controlled Substance in New York

 How New York Classifies Controlled Substances

-Like the federal government, New York divides controlled substances into five categories called "schedules."
-Schedule I lists the most dangerous drugs, which have a high probability of abuse and addiction, and no recognized medical value.
-Schedules II, III, IV, and V decrease in dangerousness and probability of abuse, and increase in recognized medical uses.
+New York divides controlled substances into five categories called "schedules."
+Schedule I lists the most dangerous drugs, which have a high probability of abuse and addiction and no recognized medical value.
+Schedule V drugs have the lowest potential for abuse.
+Cannabis is not a scheduled drug but is still regulated.

 Schedule I includes drugs such as heroin, MDMA, LSD, mescaline, and psilocybin.